Aisha Malik

 Tools for Remote Teams: What You Actually Need (And What You Don't)

-A practical, no-hype guide to the minimal viable toolset for remote teams — with real cost comparisons, integration strategies, and setups from actual distributed companies.
+The minimal viable toolset for remote teams — with real cost comparisons, integrations, and setups from real distributed companies.

 Remote Work9 min